 Then, the Home Office not only confirmed that Zambrano carers were covered by the Scheme, but that they could get settled status (indefinite leave to remain) once they had been in the UK as Zambrano carers for five years.
 Before that Zambrano carers hadn’t been allowed to settle after five years’ residence, so that was a very welcome improvement to their rights.

-Need affordable legal advice?
+Need affordable legal advice in the UK?

 Then we here at My Legal Services, covering the SE18 and WC1V areas of London and UK are here to help